ClintLiddick/presentations/zmq/notes.md

 Google's protobuf library is a popular and robust choice.
 You specify your data structure in a special definition language, and generate code for one or several client languages.
 Then, you can serialize data with the protobuf libraries, send over the wire, and deserialize with consistency checks on the other end, even in a different programming language.
+Here is an example of a generic image message, creating and send in both Python and C++.

 One pro tip is you probably want to wrap your messages in some kind of envelope outside your actual serialized data.
 Maybe a fixed size timestamp or counter.